Galaxy S20 Ultra review: Impressive but impractical

 The first major phones of the year are here, and Samsung is being its usual ambitious self.
-The company unleashed a trio of new flagships in its S20 series and for the first time, it introduced a souped-up Ultra variant alongside the regular S20 and S20+.
+The company unleashed a trio of new flagships in its S20 series, and for the first time, it introduced a souped-up Ultra variant alongside the regular S20 and S20+.
 The S20 Ultra is big and beefy, though with a starting price of $1,400, it's also very expensive.
 It offers a long list of impressive specs and intriguing features, like a triple camera system with a 108-megapixel sensor that can zoom up to 100x.
 But do these features make a good phone?

 Size